libp2p/specs/connections/README.md

 Protocols lay at the heart of libp2p, providing modularity by availability on both parties.

-Protocols are abritrary processes on both ends of the libp2p [session] that write/read to the underlying [connection].
+Protocols are arbitrary processes on both ends of the libp2p [session] that write/read to the underlying [connection].

 Protocols can be pretty much anything, from HTTP to Identity exchange, from [multiplexing] to security.

 Protocols are identified by their **Protocol ID**.
-This can be any string, but convention is that protocols identify themselves by forward slashes ( `/` )
+This can be any string, but it's conventional for protocols to follow hierarchical naming, using forward slashes (`/`) for namespacing and/or to separate levels.

 For example, `/mplex/1.0.0` is the Protocol ID for the [ `mplex` stream-multiplexing protocol][mplex].